Edison, New Jersey: Sports

 Plainfield Country Club is a private country club that has hosted the 1987 U.S. Women's Open and The Barclays golf tournament, the first PGA Tour FedEx Cup playoff event, in both 2011 and 2015.

 Parks and recreation

-Oak Tree Pond is the site of the Battle of Short Hills, a minor battle of the American Revolutionary War and whose conversion into a park ended a real estate development controversy.
+Oak Tree Pond is the site of the Battle of Short Hills, a minor battle of the American Revolutionary War, and the conversion into a park ended a real estate development controversy.

 Roosevelt Park, located between Parsonage Road and Route 1, west of the Mall, covers 196 acres, including the 8 acre Roosevelt Park Lake.
 The park was established in 1917, making it the oldest county park in Middlesex County.

 Edison State Park and Dismal Swamp are also located in the township.